chuv-pne/pne-docker/README.md

 $USER and $UID are the current user and UID, they need to be specified in order to conserve permissions when editing files in the project.

-The following command should output somethign like "alice:1000", alice being the current user and 1000 its associated UID:
+The following command should output something like "alice:1000", alice being the current user and 1000 its associated UID:
 ```
 $ echo $USER:$UID
 alice:1000